fabriken/py-binance-SMA-trader/README.md

 Can be customized to fit your favorite signal (RSI, MA, EMA, MACD, BBANDS etc.), as the full TA-Lib is at your disposal.

 Will sell if the configured profit margin is > last buy price.
 Define as many pairs as you like to trade in the PAIRS variable.

 Individual config for profit and sma low & high for each pair.

+Before running, set the API_KEY and API_SECRET in the config.py file.

 Required packages: